1993 Fivemiletown ambush: IRA ambush and search operation

-Constable Andrew Beacom and Reserve Constable Ernest Smith were patrolling Fivemiletown's Main Street on a civilian-type, unmarked Renault 21 on the early hours of 12 December 1993.
+Constable Andrew Beacom and Reserve Constable Ernest Smith were patrolling Fivemiletown's Main Street in a civilian-type, unmarked Renault 21 in the early hours of 12 December 1993.
 Both men were part of the RUC Operational Support Unit, which surveilled the border along with the British Army.
 The constables were based at Clogher RUC barracks.

 The IRA reported that two active service units from the East Tyrone Brigade had taken up positions in the centre of Fivemiletown and identified the RUC unmarked vehicle before the ambush.

 At 1:30 am, up to the junction of Main Street and Coneen Street, at least two IRA volunteers, opened fire from both sides of the road with automatic weapons, hitting the vehicle with more than 20 rounds.
 Beacom and Smith died on the spot.
 Constable Beacom lived in Fivemiletown, just a hundred metres from the site of the ambush, where his wife owned a restaurant.
 She was one of the first persons to arrive to the scene of the shooting.
 Smith resided with his family at Augher.

 According to a colleague in the Operational Support Unit, himself a reserve constable deployed at Linaskea and a former UDR soldier, their deaths “hit the unit very hard”.
 The men were appreciated for their in-depth knowledge of the area.

-A “major” follow up security operation was mounted between Fivemiletown and the border with the Republic of Ireland, supported by airborne troops and RUC reinforcements, in an attempt to block the attackers getaway.
+A “major” follow-up security operation was mounted between Fivemiletown and the border with the Republic of Ireland, supported by airborne troops and RUC reinforcements, in an attempt to block the attackers' getaway.

-Approximately an hour after the ambush, an Army Air Corps Lynx helicopter came upon a number of IRA volunteers in the searching area, just a few miles from the site of the shooting, but the aircraft became the target of automatic rifle fire and was forced to disengage.
+Approximately an hour after the ambush, an Army Air Corps Lynx helicopter came upon a number of IRA volunteers in the search area, just a few miles from the site of the shooting, but the aircraft became the target of automatic rifle fire and was forced to disengage.
 Though the helicopter wasn't hit, the assailants broke contact successfully.
 The IRA East Tyrone Brigade report claims that the attack on the Lynx was carried out by a second active service unit, which set up a firing position on the predicted path of the British helicopters carrying reinforcements into Fivemiletown after the initial shooting.

 A number of people was arrested and questioned about the killings, but the perpetrators managed to slip away.